kmnur/thinking-in-sql/tutorials/top-n-per-group.md

 The ranking logic is wrapped inside a Common Table Expression (CTE) named `city_products`, which simplifies the final selection: we just filter where `rn <= 2` to get the top 2 products per city.

-This approach is elegant, readable, and performs well in most SQL engines that support window functions.
+This approach is elegant, readable, and performs well in most SQL engines that support window functions (SQL Server, Oracle, MySQL 8+).

 ```sql
 WITH city_products AS (